lukacivan94/Mealzeit/README.md

 # Mealzeit
-This is a github repository for MealZeit platform, that is a part of a course at Technical University of Munich
+This is a github repository for MealZeit platform, that is a part of the SEBA course at Technical University of Munich